top of page

 • Tourette's Syndrome

-• A condition causing chronic or intractable pain
+• A condition causing chronic or intractable pain(https://www.alabamamarijuanacard.com/chronic-pain)

-• 19 or older
+• Age: Must be 19 years old or older

-• Registered with the Commission
+• Registration: Must register with the Alabama Medical Cannabis Commission

 Frequently Asked Questions for Medical Marijuana